kevinzhongxu/CasOligo/README.md

 ```

-If you want to know the cut detail of of this gRNA-target-site, then you can use search.db.byid function as follows.
+If you want to know more details of of this gRNA-target-site, then you can use search.db.byid function as follows.

 ```r
 search.db.byid(query="ID_of_the_gRNA-target-site", cas="Name_of_Cas")